José María Carrasco

-José María Carrasco Sanguino (born 16 August 1997) is a Bolivian footballer who plays as a defender for Bolivian Primera División club Blooming and the Bolivia national team.
+José María Carrasco Sanguino (born 16 August 1997) is a Bolivian footballer who plays as a defender for Saudi Second Division League club Al-Ain and the Bolivia national team.

 Club career

 Carrasco started his career in Blooming.
 He made his Primera División debut on 8 May 2016 against Nacional Potosí, coming in as a substitute for Cristian Coimbra in the 66th minute.

 In 2022 he was loaned to Universidad de Chile in the Chilean Primera División.
 After six months, he returned to Blooming.

+On 29 September 2025, Carrasco joined Saudi Second Division League club Al-Ain.

 International career

 Carrasco made his debut in Bolivia national under-20 football team on 21 January 2017 in the group stage of 2017 South American U-20 Championship against Peru, playing 79 minutes.
 He was included in Bolivia's provisional squad for 2019 Copa América released on 15 May 2019.
 He made his debut on 2 June 2019, in a friendly against France, as an 89th-minute substitute for Adrián Jusino.